Send the link below via email or IMCopy

 As you work, you are likely to have a number of scrap pieces of clay accumulate.

-This is true of hand building, and even truer of throwing.
 In hand building, if the scraps haven’t dried out too much you can re-work them without having to do much more than compress them back together and work the air out.
-If you are throwing, however, your scraps are likely to be quite wet and will include slurry.
+If you are throwing, however, your scraps are likely to be quite wet and will be plaed on the wedging table to suck out the water for reuse later in the day.

 can reuse your clay scraps and clay slurry to make more clay.